 Financing Activities.
-Financing activities was a source of cash during 2021 compared to a use of cash during 2020 as we paused our share repurchase program to accumulate cash used to fund the acquisition of e-TeleQuote and restarted it after closing the acquisition.
-In addition, during 2021 cash provided by financing activities included \$597.3 million in proceeds from the issuance of senior notes offset by \$383.7 million in cash used to extinguish our existing senior notes, which were scheduled to mature in 2022.
+Financing activities was a use of cash during 2022 compared to a source of cash during 2021.
+This movement is primarily due to cash used to fund share repurchases during 2022.
+By comparison, the Company paused share repurchases during 2021 to accumulate cash to fund the acquisition of e-TeleQuote.
+In addition, during 2021 cash provided by financing activities included cash received from the issuance of the Senior Notes partially offset by the early extinguishment of our previous senior notes that were scheduled to mature in 2022.